Do I have to pay my membership fee all at once.

 Where do you go to take photographs ?

 From time to time the club arranges field trips to photo something of particular interest.
 This could be a particular event, a special landscape or wildlife opportunity, or some street photography.

 I am interested in learning about enhancing my images using computer software.
 Do you cater for this?

 Yes, many of our members are comfortable using computer software (Macs and Windows) and are willing to share their knowledge and skills.
-We also have a section on the members only area of the website dealing specifically with software issues
+We also have a section on the of the website dealing specifically with software issues

 We have other members who prefer not to use computer software at all.